jasonjac2/OneMoreWiki/Reference-Commands.md

 Note that footnotes are hyperlinked so you jump from the content body down to the text of a footnote or back up again to the content that references a particular footnote.

+## Finish Bidirectional Link
+This is step two of two in creating a bidirectional link between phrases on two pages or phrases in separate paragraphs on a single page.
+Once an anchor is set using the Start Bidirectional Link command, select a second word or phrase in a one paragraph on a second page or in a different paragraph than the anchor and run Finish Bidirectional Link.
+The anchor phrase is hyperlinked to the final phrase and vice versa.

 ## Insert QR Code
 Converts selected text to a QR code and inserts the QR image into a new paragraph following the selected text.
 QR codes provide a convenient way to share passwords, Web addresses, any other data (up to 2000 characters).